pooladkhay/xdp-ip-counter/README.md

 The initial idea was to find out who is connected to what, specifically for services that does not provide such capabilities out of the box.

+This project is a work in progress.

 #### Technical Notes
-The return code for all received packets is always `XDP_PASS` and the default XDP attach mode is `SKB_MODE`.
+- The return code for all received packets is always `XDP_PASS` and the default XDP attach mode is `SKB_MODE`.

-XDP programs are invoked right after the network driver recieves a packet.
+- XDP programs are invoked right after the network driver recieves a packet.
 Since it doesn't know whether there is an open socket for a specific port or not, it's a good idea to specify ports you care about using `--ports` flag.

-Built with [Aya](https://github.com/aya-rs/aya) and Rust.
+- Built with [Aya](https://github.com/aya-rs/aya) and Rust.

 #### CLI --help Output
 ```